suzannelafon/suzannelafon.github.io/content/authors/admin/_index.md

     url: https://liphy.univ-grenoble-alpes.fr/

 # Short bio (displayed in user profile at end of posts)
-bio: Computer physicist in soft matter and fluids at interfaces in LIPhy (UGA, CNRS), in Grenoble, France.
+bio: Physicist in soft matter and fluids at interfaces in LIPhy (UGA, CNRS), in Grenoble, France.

 # Interests to show in About widget
 interests: